-The customer whom we represent prominently is the one that is unable to speak for itself.
+The customer whom the Division represents prominently is the one that is unable to speak for itself.
 That customer is the racing athlete - the racehorse and, via the welfare and adoption organizations, the greyhound.
 Although the animals are not a "service population" in the traditional sense, the Division and Commission recognize their responsibilities to protect the health and safety of these animal athletes.
-Our Animal Welfare Section with licensed veterinarians to protect the racing animals as well as our Enforcement Unit with investigators on duty at active racetracks is charged with the responsibility for watching out for the welfare of racing animals.
-By watching out for the safety and welfare of the animal, the Division is also watching out for the welfare of the wagering public.
+Our licensed veterinarians protect the racing animals as well as our Enforcement Unit with investigators on duty at active racetracks is charged with the responsibility for watching out for the welfare of racing animals.
+By watching out for the safety and welfare of the animal, the Division is also watching out for the welfare of the welfare of the wagering public.